Improving Video Instance Segmentation via Temporal Pyramid Routing

-\textbf{Dynamic Aligned Cell Routing} As mentioned before, it is crucial to design a temporal pixel-wised routing cell to avoid noises and sample the most important parts.
-We adopt a sample and filter strategy to align temporal feature frames.
-First, Dynamic Aligned Cell Routing utilizes the dynamic sampling operator~\cite{dai2017deformable} to sample corresponding pixel locations, and then irrelevant parts are filtered via our double gates design.
-Two features $X_{s}^{q}(i)$ and $X_{s}^{r}(i)$ are the inputs of our Dynamic Aligned Cell, where $i$ is index of each spatial position.
+\textbf{Dynamic Aligned Cell Routing.} As mentioned above, it is crucial to design a temporal pixel-wise routing cell to avoid noises and sample the most important parts.
+We apply a sample and filter strategy to align temporal feature frames.
+First, Dynamic Aligned Cell Routing utilizes the dynamic sampling operator~\cite{dai2017deformable} to sample corresponding pixel locations, and then irrelevant parts are filtered out via our double gates design.
+Two features $X_{s}^{q}(i)$ and $X_{s}^{r}(i)$ are the inputs of our Dynamic Aligned Cell, where $i$ is the index of each spatial position.
 The first step is to find the correspondence between the two features.
 We concatenate two features and generate two individual offset fields $O_{s}^{r}, O_{s}^{q}$ via one $3 \times 3 $ convolution layer.
-Then the correspondent features are sampled according to the predicted offset fields through deformable convolution (DCN)~\cite{dai2017deformable}.
+Then the corresponding features are sampled according to the predicted offset fields through deformable convolution (DCN)~\cite{dai2017deformable}.
 Take the query feature $X_{s}^{q}(i)$ with predicted offset $O_{s}^{q}$ as an example,